Keeping America Safe

 Iran: We must find a way to move forward on Iran.
 This is challenging, as the Islamic regime in Iran is the world’s leading state sponsor of terror, responsible for the deaths of US servicemen and women and the reason many more came home with debilitating injuries from their service in Iraq and other conflicts.
 For decades, Iran has supported terrorists and their proxies unabated.
 Obama's disastrous Iran deal handed the regime $150B while doing little to nothing to stop them from obtaining a nuclear weapon.
 If anything, the deal only served to embolden Iran and put our allies at greater risk, as we've seen with Iran's brazen attacks on U.S, British, and Saudi interests.
 President Trump was right to withdraw from the agreement, and right to continue to impose harsh sanctions on this terror-supporting regime.
 This is an imperative and time-sensitive issue as the U.S. does not need or want another war; yet we cannot allow Iran to conduct terror attacks against U.S. interests and U.S. service members.
 We must work together with our allies in the international community to contain Iran before it’s too late.

 North Korea: I support constructive and serious dialogue with North Korea along with other forms of pressure to compel them to irreversibly and verifiably denuclearize.
 I support talks between North and South Korea to improve relations and to resolve outstanding problems, but it’s important we do not give in to Kim Jong-un.
-We must ensure North Korea does not get a nuclear weapon and becomes less of a threat to us and the region.
+We must stop North Korea's nuclear program, prevent Kim Jong-un from deploying his existing nuclear weapons, and ensure that North Korea becomes less of a threat to us and the region.

 The Border: The border isn’t just an immigration issue; it’s a national security issue.
 It doesn’t do any good for our brave soldiers to take the fight to our foes overseas if those same enemies can walk right across our Northern or Southern borders or enter through our ports unchecked.